-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-In-Network \$0 copay for Medicare-covered kidney disease education services.
-20% coinsurance for Medicare-covered dialysis.
-Prior Authorization is required .
-Out-of-Network 35% coinsurance.
+Services to treat kidney diseaseIn-NetworkCovered services include:In-Network• Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetimeS0 copay for Medicare- covered kidney disease education services.• Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3)20% coinsurance for Medicare-covered dialysis services.• Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and suppliesPrior Authorization is required.• Certain home support services (such as, when necessary, visits by trained dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."Set on services.